-What I had to do was accept reality.
+I had to accept reality.

-We were family, right?
+But, we were family, right?
 We had to stick together, no matter the havoc created and the distress caused.

 I believe that more unhappiness comes from this source than from any other–I mean from the attempt to prolong family connections unduly and to make people hang together artificially who would never naturally do so. – Samuel Butler

 If you’ve suffered the debilitating effects of narcissistic, manipulative or dysfunctional behavior, you’re probably exhausted, emotionally, mentally and physically.

 But over time, I became more and more tense as each visit by this person approached.
 I worried about the mood he’d be in, how I could avoid any traps he may set.

 I was in a losing battle.
 And I had to find out what the hell I was dealing with.

 Like many of you, I started scouring the internet, libraries and book stores for information.
 I thank my lucky stars that we live in an age where so much knowledge is readily available.

 I can’t count how many hours I spent over the following year or so burrowing my way through articles, books, websites, videos – you name it – before I started to emerge into sunshine.